A sort of retrospective blog

 * * *

 Tenerife, Jan. to June ’86.
 Los Cristianos boat yard: sample people.
 Danny the English football fan, who’s trying to get a lift to the Caribbean in time for the World Cup.
 Tove the Californian girl, who lives by theft and drug running and dress design.
 Old John, who was in Las Palmas two years back, now with a fishing boat in place of his little sailboat and trying to keep going doing a cheap illegal ferry service for the German backpackers heading to the next island.
 The nameless German hippy who wanders round playing a flute wearing only glasses and a fur jockstrap.
 Lars, the businessman who had to leave Sweden in a hurry and has since sailed twice round the world without passport or boom.
 Heidi, the Aryan blonde, whose boat, when it’s lifted out, is clustered thickly round with men with offers of help.
 Greg, the American, who used to tend missile silo computers and now mends autopilots.
 Tony, the retired N. Ireland businessman with half a million pounds worth of new yacht, who having just cruised down from the Channel Islands has already got bored and decided to go into property investment instead, and in one week has bought 31 apartments, a parrot, and a mountain top.
 Dee, his wife, whose baby bursts into tears every time it sees you.
 Roger, the ex-expensive-private-school alcoholic with the ex-Francis Chichester boat.
 John, who used to be an art lecturer in England and emigrated to Tasmania to be a fisherman.
-Paul, who’s already crossed the Atlantic once in a barrel kitted out with sail and keel, and is now planning to do it again, only this time just drifting, and meanwhile is keeping alive going round the shops with an old paint tin with a slot cut in the top and a label saying “Research for survival at sea”.
+Paul, who claims he’s already crossed the Atlantic once in a barrel kitted out with sail and keel, and is now planning to do it again, only this time just drifting, and meanwhile is keeping alive going round the shops with an old paint tin with a slot cut in the top and a label saying “Research for survival at sea”.
 And Bo, the Swedish girl, who’s been staying with her baby on Tony and Dee’s boat ever since her husband decided to try to set out (again) (in Old John’s ex boat) for the Caribbean, and she was found still huddled on the quayside in the morning muttering “I just couldn’t take any more of the sailing…….”

 (From The Modern Characters.)